 At the back of the church is a fascinating information placard on the Aberedw 'Obit Bell', one of only two known to be in existence.
 The bell was rung at the head of a funeral procession from the house of a deceased person to the church.
 An inscription on the bell reads 'Memento Mori: R-S 1654'.
 The date is remarkable as it was during the rule of Oliver Cromwell, when 'popish' symbols such as bells and other ornaments were banned.
 The custom of bearing a bell at the front of a funeral procession died out in the 19th century.
 The bell is now on display at St Fagan's Museum near Cardiff.

 Set against the exterior wall of the church is a poignant monument to Catherine Davies, daughter of the church curate, who died in 1709 at the age of just 11 weeks.

-In the churchyard are 3 ancient yew trees which may be as much as 1500 years old.
+In the churchyard are 3 ancient yew trees that may be as much as 1500 years old.

 Llywelyn ap Gruffydd was killed nearby, and according to tradition, he attended Mass at Aberedw church on the morning of his death.

 Aberedw church is usually open daily to visitors and was open when we visited on a grey and wet May day.